igorkulman/ChangeMenuBarColor/README.md

 the currently set wallpaper will be used.

+#### Multiple displays

+If you use multiple displays and want the wallpaper generated for all of them, add the `--all-displays` flag at the end of the command, so for example `./ChangeMenuBarColor Gradient "#FF0000" "#00FF00" --all-displays`.

 ## Known issues

 Dynamic wallpapers are not supported at the moment.
 If you use a dynamic wallpaper the utility will not be able to use it and will fail.